Universal Counterdiabatic Driving: Constructing Universal Protocols for Specific Systems

 From our discussion in Section~\ref{subsec:asymptotes}, for generic one-dimensional systems, one expects an asymptotic linear scaling of the UV cutoff: $\Omega(\ell) \sim \ell$.
 In Figure \ref{fig:NNN-tfim-window} we show the scaling of $\Omega(\ell)$ obtained by choosing it to maximize the final state fidelity at fixed $\zeta(\ell)=\mu(\ell)/\Omega(\ell)$.
 We find very good agreement with that prediction.

 With the scaling of $\zeta(\ell)$ from Eq. \eqref{eqn:ratio-scaling}, this linear growth of $\Omega(\ell)$ gives $\mu(\ell) \sim \log\ell$.
-So the infrared cutoff, instead of decreasing, slowly increases with $\ell$.
+Therefore the infrared cutoff, instead of decreasing, slowly increases with $\ell$.
 We therefore conclude that in the thermodynamic limit $N\to\infty$ the universal protocol, and more generally the Krylov space variational ansatz for the AGP does not converge.
-Notice though that the universal protocol still leads to a significant improvement of fidelity at finite $\ell$.
+Additionally, the universal protocol still leads to a significant improvement of fidelity at finite $\ell$.